Payoff Member Trisha B. shares why she feels empowered while she pays down her debt.

 What is your Payoff

 and do you feel like it describes you well?

 I’m The Ambassador — and wow, it could not be any more spot-on.
 It’s creepy how perfect the explanation was.
 [Editor’s Note: No, not creepy.
 It’s science!]

 My husband is The Spark and as funny as that sounds, he is.
-And we’re pretty opposite when it comes to financial matters, [so learning our financial personalities] was eye opening — and will help us work together on our strengths and weaknesses.
+And we’re pretty opposite when it comes to financial matters, [so learning our money personalities] was eye-opening — and will help us work together on our strengths and weaknesses.